Ultimate Japan: 6 must-see destinations

 Arriving at the main ancient shrines and temples may be the ultimate goal, but visiting the "Oji" subsidiary shrines or strolling past towering cedar and cypress trees, water-logged rice paddies and neat green-tea plantations is also immensely pleasurable.

+You can take a private dip in the cloudy waters of the Tsuboyu bath in Yunomine Onsen.
+At 1,800 years old, the onsen is believed to be one of the oldest in Japan.
+Villagers use the water for soaking, cooking and even drinking.
 The geological wonder known as the Kawayu Onsen is also worth experiencing.
 A hot spring bubbles just below the rocky banks of the Oto River.
 All you have to do is dig a hole, wait for it to fill up and then plunk yourself down.
 Voila -- instant personal onsen.
 Getting there: Japan Airlines (JAL) flies between Tokyo's Haneda Airport and Nanki-Shirahama Airport, which is a bus ride away from Tanabe City.

 Travelers can also board a high-speed train from Tokyo to Osaka, and then transfer to a local express line to Kii-Tanabe.